graphql-python/graphene/CONTRIBUTING.md

 git checkout -B YOUR_BRANCH_NAME
 ```

-You are not ready to start developing
+You are now ready to start developing!

 ## Testing